-The New Development Bank (NDB) is a multilateral development bank established by Brazil, Russia, India, China and South Africa in accordance with the Agreement on New Development Bank signed on 15 July 2014 in Fortaleza, Brazil.
+The New Development Bank (NDB) is a multilateral development bank established by the Federative Republic of Brazil, the Russian Federation, the Republic of India, the People’s Republic of China and the Republic of South Africa (BRICS) in accordance with the Agreement on the New Development Bank signed on 15 July 2014.

-The purpose of the Bank is to mobilize resources for infrastructure and sustainable development projects in BRICS and other emerging economies and developing countries, complementing the existing efforts of multilateral and regional financial institutions for global growth and development.
+The purpose of the NDB is to mobilize resources for infrastructure and sustainable development projects in BRICS and other emerging economies and developing countries.
+For more detailed information about the projects financed by the NDB, please refer to the list of projects.

 Joint Statement: Delivering on the 2030 Agenda

 9 October 2016

 Statement by the Heads of the African Development Bank, the Asian Development Bank, the Asian Infrastructure Investment Bank, the European Bank for Reconstruction and Development, the European Investment Bank, the Inter-American Development Bank Group, the International Finance Corporation, the Islamic Development Bank, the New Development Bank, the World Bank, and the International Monetary Fund